Chukobyte/black-history/docs/timeline/cultural_renaissance_migration.md

 ### Race Riots

+Race riots ran rampant throughout the 19th century within the U.S. and these are just a few of the many incidences that occured.

 #### Atlanta Race Massacre (1906)
 An armed white mob, over the course of 2 days, killed over 25 Black Americans.